Patricia Tumulak: Personal life and education

-Born on March 3, 1988, Patricia Marie Gomez Tumulak is an alumna of Miriam College and hails from Quezon City.
-She graduated with a Degree of Bachelor of Science in Child Development and Education Minor in Special Education.
+Patricia Marie Gomez Tumulak graduated with a Degree of Bachelor of Science in Child Development and Education Minor in Special Education.
 Prior to joining Miss Philippines Earth 2009, she went to a public school and did some voluntary teaching.
 She is planning to take up her Masters in Special Education and dreams of building her own pre-school.

 Miss Philippines Earth 2009

 Tumulak joined the national Miss Philippines Earth 2009 beauty pageant, which was contested by 50 delegates representing various towns, cities, provinces, and overseas Filipino communities in the beauty contest that promotes environmental awareness.

 In the final competition of the Miss Philippines Earth 2009, she was announced as one of the 10 semi-finalists who moved forward to compete for the title.
 She achieved one of the five highest scores in the swimsuit and evening gown competitions for her stage chops, which advanced her as one of the top five finalists to participate in the final round of the event.

 At the conclusion of the pageant, she received the Miss Science and Technology award and was crowned Miss Philippines Fire 2009.
 She was crowned by the outgoing titleholder Kristelle Lazaro at The Arena Entertainment and Recreational Center of the People, San Juan, Philippines.